 During his time instructing in Noosa, Yoshi has continued to be a part of the global BJJ family.
 A trip to the US in 2016 saw Yoshi finally receive a promotion to second degree black belt.
 In 2018 he received his third degree from Rey Diogo.
 Over the years Yoshi has spent time coaching ground skills to MMA fighters for fights in organisations such as Pancrace, Shooto, PXC, UFC etc. See Yoshi's lineage here.

-Cheyne Douglas is a Brown belt.
-He began Jiu Jitsu with instructor Yoshi Hasegawa in 2011 and is the highest ranked member within the gym.
-During the past 8 years, he has had the chance to travel to Japan, USA and Thailand to gain experience by training with world-renowned coaches and competitors, to further his own knowledge as a competitor and coach.
+Cheyne Douglas is a brown belt.
+He began studying Jiu Jitsu under CAZA head instructor, Yoshi Hasegawa, back in 2011 and is now the highest ranked member within our Noosa Heads gym.
+Over the past 8 years he seized the opportunity to travel to Japan, USA and Thailand to gain experience, training with world-renowned coaches and competitors.

-Cheyne has always been a keen competitor winning many local, interstate and overseas competitions in the past few years.
+Cheyne has always been a keen competitor winning many local, interstate and overseas competitions.